nhsconnect/FHIR-CDS/pages/explore/api_guidance_response.md

     <td>Proposed actions, if any.</td>
 <td>This MUST only be populated by a <code class="highlighter-rouge">RequestGroup</code> resource, and MUST NOT be populated with a <code class="highlighter-rouge">CarePlan</code>.
 <br/>
-This MUST ONLY be populated if the CDS has either a recommendation for next service, or care advice for the patient.
+This MUST ONLY be populated if the UEC Connect has either a recommendation for next service, or care advice for the patient.
 <br/>
 This SHOULD NOT be populated with a final result or care advice when recommending transfer to another <code class="highlighter-rouge">ServiceDefinition</code>, but can be populated with an interim result.</td>
  </tr>